-Jicama is a starchy root vegetable similar to a potato or turnip.
-The tuberous root tastes slightly sweet, but it is low in sugar, making it a good carbohydrate choice for people with diabetes and others attempting a low-sugar diet.
+Jicama is a starchy root vegetable from Mexico.
+In English, it is known as a Mexican turnip or potato.
+The tuberous root tastes slightly sweet, but is low in sugar, making it a good carbohydrate choice for people with diabetes and others attempting a low-sugar diet.

 Originally from Mexico, the jicama is sometimes also known as a Mexican turnip or yam bean.

 Although the root is safe to eat, the rest of the plant, including the beans, are toxic.